HACKE-RC/Jack-Compiler/README.md

 It passes all the test given in the Nand2Tetris course and can theoritically compile any piece of jack code.

 # Running the output
-The compiler produces output in the Jack Virtual Machine (JVM) code, so in order to run it you would have to get the software suite from [here](https://www.nand2tetris.org/software) and then open the folder which contains the output files and it will run it.
+The compiler produces output in the Jack Virtual Machine (JVM, unrelated to java) code, so in order to run it you would have to get the software suite from [here](https://www.nand2tetris.org/software) and then open the folder which contains the output files and it will run it.
 The output JVM files are stored in tests/<test_name>/output folder.